Archduke Joseph August of Austria: Marriage

+Military career

 Joseph August began his military career in 1890 when he was commissioned into the 1st Infantry Regiment as a Leutnant.
 He was soon promoted to Oberleutnant and was transferred to 72nd Infantry Regiment in 1893.
 He was transferred to Dragoon Regiment #6 in 1894 and then transferred to the 1st Royal Hungarian Honvéd Hussars by the emperor and promoted to the rank of Major.
 He took command of this regiment in 1904 and then went on to command 79th Honvéd infantry brigade in 1908 then finally the 31st infantry division at Budapest in 1911.